 Medication for addiction is used during MAT detox treatment.
 It helps reduce or stop withdrawal symptoms.
 The 2 most common MAT detox programs are used to treat alcohol and heroin addictions.

 The withdrawal symptoms of alcohol addiction can affect a person.
 This includes both physical and mental symptoms.
 They can last for just a few weeks.
 Alternatively, they can last longer if the addiction is severe.

 - Panic attacks

-People with very long-term and severe alcohol addictions are also at risk of experiencing delirium tremens, or DTs.
-This is a very serious type of withdrawal that affects about 5 percent of all alcohol addicts who attempt to quit drinking.
-The symptoms can include severe confusion, delusions, hallucinations, agitation, and seizures, which can be life-threatening.
+People with long-term and severe alcohol addictions are also at risk of delirium tremens.
+This is also known as the DTs.
+This affects about 5% of all those addicted to alcohol when they stop drinking.
+The symptoms can include severe confusion, delusions, hallucinations, and seizures.